Monday, August 19, 1991

 During windy days you look up from the transmitter sheds roof to the top of the tower and see it slightly sway.
 The steel self-supporting structure was designed to withstand a sustained 89mph wind.

-On Monday, August 19, 1991, Fairhaven Police Officer Richard Claflin witnessed the entire tower slant over for a few seconds and then it slowly gave in as it collapsed into the Acushnet River about 1:30PM at the height of the hurricane.
+On Monday, August 19, 1991, Fairhaven Police Officer Richard Claflin witnessed the entire tower at crow Island slant over for a few seconds and then it slowly heaved over and collapsed into the Acushnet River about 1:30PM at the height of the hurricane.
+This would be the third and last time that the tower had collapsed in a hurricane since 1954 and 1944.

 The end of an era.
 Standard-Times photo by Jack Iddon